ahaberlie/SVRIMG/README.md

 <h3>Installing SVRIMG</h3>
 <p>

 1) clone the repository (git or GUI, either is fine)

-2) navigate to the project directory ("SVRIMG")
+2) activate environments and navigate to the project directory ("SVRIMG")

-2a) activate environments, etc.

 3) type the following ```python setup.py install```